 Ghana Party in the Park – Family Fun Day

-An annual day festival held in London for the Ghanaian Community in the diaspora.
-Since 2005 the festival attracts over 5000 visitors from UK, Europe, USA, Canada and Ghana.
+Annual outdoor festival held in London for the Ghanaian Community in the diaspora.
+Hosted by Akwaaba Group since 2005.
+The festival attracts over 5000 – 8000 people, making it the biggest Ghanaian event outside of Ghana.
+Attracting visitors from UK, Europe, USA, Canada and Ghana.

-Live music, spectacular costumes display, durbar of chiefs parade, cultural dancers, fashion show, fun fair, football, kids actives, arts and crafts stalls and of course the traditional freshly cooked Ghanaian or African food, this is probably the most exciting annual festival event out side of Ghana.
+Live music, spectacular costume display, durbar of chiefs parade, cultural dancers, fashion show, fun fair, football, kids activities, arts and crafts stalls and of course the traditional freshly cooked Ghanaian and African food.

 The Event & Attractions